 After slowly sharing more details about the Olympic qualifiers week by week the developers warn of upcoming maintenance as they’re release a new update.
 On April 21 we get the new app update (v0.4.56) which coincides with the servers going down for maintenance.
 All is well until not long after coming back online the servers are unexpectedly down again meaning no one can play the game.
 In the brief time that the update was available players confirm that not all bugs are fixed and Ph0t0shop has remained in the #1 leaderboard spot with his hacked trophy count.
 It seems instead the update focused on changes to the in game economy making it harder to progress and unlock items, a move that appears designed to encourage more people to purchase micro transactions in order to progress.

-Game gets updates along the way to fix bugs and bring fun new features.
+Following the Olympics Tic Tac Bow gets updates along the way to fix bugs and bring new features/modes/challenges.

 The end?